Skip to content

 Hi, I'm Francis Bezooyen

-I am a father, husband, and vfx creature artist.
-I love reading, writing, philosophizing, watching movies, hiking, cycling, and so much more.
+I am a father, husband, and vfx artist.
+I love thinking about and discussing a wide variety of topics.
+I also love all the usual stuff like art, music, movies, food, reading, writing, hiking, cycling, and much more.
 I was a Mormon.

 About me